 Step 9 – To implement the alterations to Create a Keyboard Shortcut to Registry Editor, click Apply and Ok.

 Step 10 – Now, hit the sequence of keys or number key (whichever you choose) and make your work easier.

-As shown above, you can easily assign any of your alphabetical or numeric key.
+As shown above, you can easily assign any of your alphabetical or numeric keys.
 This will be operational as the shortcut to unleash Registry Editor on Windows 10 machine.
-In the end, if you hold more tips regarding this topic, share with us.
+In the end, if you hold more tips regarding this topic, share it with us.